 The pachymeter ultrasonically determines the thickness of the cornea and is used to help determine whether or not a medical condition is present.

 Visual Evoked Potentials (VEP) is a specialty test to determine if there is damage to the visual pathway.
-It is a novel instrument for the monitoring of amblyopia and can help to show children and parents that there is progress being made (or in some unfortunate cases that no progress has been made) with regards to the treatment protocols that your optometrist has prescribed.
-The VEP can also be used to assess and monitor a number of other disease processes that can affect the visual pathway: glaucoma, optic neuropathies, visual disturbances, multiple sclerosis, among many others!
+It is a novel instrument for the monitoring of amblyopia and can help to show children and parents any progress being made in regards to the treatment protocols prescribed by an optometrist.
+The VEP can also be used to assess and monitor a number of other disease processes that can affect the visual pathway: glaucoma, optic neuropathies, visual disturbances, multiple sclerosis, among many others.